lstevison/great-ape-recombination/README.md

   2Diii.
 Third, we performed a genome-wide search for PRDM9 binding, regardless of hotspot locations.
 This also relied on the genome file of 1kb regions.
 For the purposes of running fimo on each region, we split the genome file into smaller files using the unix command 'split' that were each 10k lines.
 We then ran fimo on each subset of 10k lines in parallel.
 First, we extracted the FASTA sequence of each 1kb region using the masked version of the genome files with the program 'extractseq.pl'.
 We then ran the program 'fimo' on each 1kb region based on the relevant PRDM9 sub-motifs (option: --parse-genomic-coord).
 Finally, we combined the fimo outputs for each individual fimo run using the unix command 'cat' .
 We then summarized the individual fimo outputs for each sub-motif using the original genome file and the program 'chr_motif_cleanup.pl'.

-3. Links to data in Dryad
+3. Folders with final map data

  3A.
 Recombination map files for bonobo, Nigerian chimpanzee and gorilla.
 Each genetic map is in one of the main folders and within the folder is a genetic map for each chromosome.
 See main readme.txt file for information on headers within each subfolder.
-Also, the species-specific set of hotspots and the hg18 liftOver of these hotspots is in each sub-directory.
+Coming soon, we will post the species-specific set of hotspots and the hg18 liftOver of these hotspots in each sub-directory.

  3B.
 Recombination hotspots and matched coldspots for bonobo, western chimpanzee, Nigerian chimpanzee, and gorilla together with number of potential binding sites of each PRDM9 submotif searched.
 Both average and peak recombination rate as well as %GC and %N are provided for both hotspots and coldspots.
 Hotspot regions that had multiple matches include the number of matches in a 100kb window.